Multitude (philosophy): TP

-Spinoza's interpreters
+Reception

-Spinoza's concept of the multitude differs from the later, radically democratic or even revolutionary interpretation by Hardt and Negri, which counters Spinoza's caution about the vulgus.
+Spinoza's concept of the multitude differs from the later, radically democratic or even revolutionary interpretation by Hardt and Negri, who optimistically counter Spinoza's caution about the vulgus.
 On the Right, Leo Strauss emphasized Spinoza's fear of the masses, interpreting his political philosophy as guidance for an elite.
 Indeed, Spinoza asked unprepared commoners not to read his TTP, arguing it exceeded their capacities and would be misinterpreted, though the work is arguably his most positive about democracy.

-Some secondary literature reflects Strauss's view, including that of Raia Prokhovnik, Alexandre Matheron, Steven B. Smith, and, to some extent, Étienne Balibar.
-Matheron, Prokhovnik, and Smith argued that Spinoza ultimately rejected democracy in the TP.
-He may have seen aristocracy as the best possibility, Matheron and Prokhovnik argued, given democracy's obstinate tension with reason.
+Some secondary literature reflects Strauss's view, including that of Raia Prokhovnik, Alexandre Matheron, Steven B. Smith, and, to some extent, Balibar.
+Matheron, Prokhovnik, and Smith held that Spinoza ultimately rejected democracy in the TP.
+He may have seen aristocracy as the best possibility, Matheron and Prokhovnik said, given democracy's obstinate tension with reason.
 Smith identified this aristocracy as a philosophical clerisy.
-Ericka Tucker cast doubt on this interpretation.
-(Note: She noted a rejection of these views in "Steinberg (2009)", referring to either Diane Steinberg's study of Spinoza's epistemology and philosophy of mind, "Knowledge in Spinoza's Ethics" or Justin Steinberg's on the continuity between Spinoza's Ethics and his political philosophy, "Spinoza on Civil Liberation".
-Spinoza may have been committed to the nonstandard view that knowledge (cognitio) is possible without belief, D. Steinberg argued, noting that he was explicit that knowledge is limited in adequacy due to an apparent infinite regress of finite, remote causes.
-Spinoza distinguished knowledge of the first kind (opinion or imagination), second (reasoning from "common notions"), and third (perhaps both deductive and reductive).
-He apparently rejected doxastic voluntarism, holding that suspension of judgment is never voluntary but rather a necessary predicament of inadequacy, and that error arises from ignorance.
-Spinoza likely held, D. Steinberg further argued, that the force of conflicting ideas (not tantamount to beliefs) relative to other (reinforcing or undermining) ideas (i.e., with respect to their coherence) determines which ideas emerge as dominant without entailing that any should prevail conclusively.)
-Many or probably most contemporary Spinoza scholars reject Strauss's views.
+Tucker cast doubt on this interpretation, (Note: She noted a rejection of these views in "Steinberg (2009)", referring to either Diane Steinberg's study of Spinoza's epistemology and philosophy of mind, "Knowledge in Spinoza's Ethics", or Justin Steinberg's on the continuity between Spinoza's Ethics and his political philosophy, "Spinoza on Civil Liberation".
+D. Steinberg argued that Spinoza may have held the nonstandard view that knowledge ("cognitio"), limited in adequacy by an apparently infinite (unlimited) regress of finite, remote causes, need not involve belief.
+He distinguished three kinds of knowledge: opinion or imagination, reasoning from "common notions", and a third kind that may be both deductive and reductive.
+Likely rejecting doxastic voluntarism, he held that suspension of judgment is an involuntary, necessary predicament of inadequacy and that error arises from ignorance.
+He likely held that the relative force and coherence of competing ideas, rather than beliefs as such, determine which become dominant, though none need prevail conclusively.) and many or probably most contemporary Spinoza scholars reject Strauss's views.

 Balibar was more nuanced: he agreed that Spinoza expressed fear of the labile masses but argued that his pro-democratic arguments stood.
 Claiming consensus, Tucker emphasized that while Spinoza consistently expressed concern about the multitude, his attitude was complex, vacillating, and deeply connected with his views on democracy.
 She proposed that he ultimately developed a theory of the multitude as something to be understood, not feared, to sustain institutions, peace, and prosperity within democratic states.

-Spinoza's historical context

-Spinoza's concerns were shaped by civil instability in the Dutch Republic, specifically during the First Stadtholderless Period and in the aftermath of the Rampjaar.
-A period of relative freedom and tolerance yielded to riots and war, including the Anglo-Dutch Wars and Franco-Dutch War.
-This culminated in the lynching of the De Witt brothers of the Loevestein faction by mobs aligned with Calvinists of the Dutch Reformed Church and Orangists.